 Members of the Payments Council freely choose issues to be discussed during the meetings and prepare their work programmes.
 The Council aims to assess directions for the development of Lithuania’s payments market, problematic aspects, monitor how payments policy measures are being implemented and how innovations emerging in the market are applied.
 The Payments Council may submit proposals to market participants and state institutions with regard to possible solutions for issues in the payments market, implementation of policy measures and development directions, formulate the common position of Lithuania’s payments market participants and present it to relevant EU institutions.

-- Integration of instant payments in business and public administration processes
+- Integration of instant payments in business and public administration processes (feasibility study).

 The rights and obligations of the Payments Council, work organisation as well as publication of position and documents are set in the Payments Council Regulations.
 The Regulations of the Council and structure thereof are to be reviewed at the end of 2019.
 Contact the Payments Council at: [email protected].